Boereck/casematch/README.md

 primitive types int, long, and double.
 The versions specific for int usually have a suffix of the letter 'I', the version for long of letter 'L' and the versions for double of letter 'D'.

-There are also case definitions that allow the condition to return a Java 8 Optional instead of a boolean value.
+There are also case definitions (methods named caseOf) that allow the condition to return a Java 8 Optional instead of a boolean value.
 In this definitions a case is regarded a matching case if the Optional returned from the condition does contain a value.
-The value will then be passed to the action.
+The value will then be passed to the action defined for the case.
+This allows extracting values from input objects.
 TODO: EXAMPLE!

 In matches that do return a value, the case actions must return a value of the return type.
 With a so called closing method it is possible to retrieve the result value from the CaseMatch object.